 We have some simple tips to help your company avoid the cost, time and damage to your reputation of ending up in an employment tribunal.

-1. Have effective employment documentation in place
+1. Create effective employment documentation

 A well-drafted employment contract, together with a comprehensive set of policies should detail the standards of performance and conduct expected of an employee.

 The policies should also outline the procedure which should be followed when those standards are breached.
-Ensure that copies of all employees’ employment contracts are kept and that the company policies and procedures have been communicated to, and are accessible by, your staff.
+Ensure that copies of all employees’ employment contracts are kept and that the company policies and procedures have been communicated to, and are accessible to your staff.

 2. HR & equality training